acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 ## CORS, HTTPS, Servers and Sidebar Updates

-By default, a publicly available Acrolinx Sidebar is loaded.
+By default, this sample uses a publicly available Acrolinx Sidebar.

-This deploy method has several benefits:
+Advantages of using the sidebar hosted on a cloud server:
-* It is easy set up.
+* It's easy to set up.
-* If Acrolinx provides a bugfix you and your users benefit immediately.
+* If Acrolinx provides a bugfix, then you and your users benefit immediately.
 * Older Acrolinx servers do not ship with an Acrolinx Sidebar.

-As you know there is no free lunch ;-).

-The disadvantages of the public Acrolinx Sidebar are:
+Disadvantages of using the sidebar hosted on a cloud server:
-* By default this sample will only connect to Acrolinx Servers using HTTPS.
+* By default, this sample will only connect to Acrolinx Servers using HTTPS.
 * The Acrolinx Server must have CORS enabled (https://en.wikipedia.org/wiki/Cross-origin_resource_sharing),
-* The client computer must be connected to the internet and must be able to download the public Acrolinx Sidebar.
+* The client computer must be connected to the internet and must be able to download the Acrolinx Sidebar from the cloud server.

-If you have been granted access to an Acrolinx test server, the public Acrolinx Sidebar works.
+If you have been granted access to an Acrolinx test server, the Acrolinx Sidebar on the cloud server will work.

-If you use an Acrolinx server version 4.7 or above or if you have installed the sidebar manually, you can change the `SidebarSourceLocation` property of the Acrolinx sidebar control.
+If you use an Acrolinx server version 4.7 or later, or if you have installed the sidebar manually, then you can change the `SidebarSourceLocation` property of the Acrolinx sidebar control.
 The address follows the pattern `http(s)://<hostname>:port/sidebar/v14/index.html`

 To check for availability of the Acrolinx Sidebar in your Acrolinx Server installation, search for it in the `www` directory.
 For example on Windows: